Health promotion during pregnancy & breastfeeding and for children up to the age of 10

 Why does a grated apple turn brown?
 How is cream cheese made?

-In addition to the necessary materials, the instructions include the exact steps for carrying out the experiments and the basic knowledge behind the effects to be observed.
-There are also videos of the experiments that can be used for demonstrations in the classroom - either beforehand as instructions or afterwards to monitor success.
-A research protocol helps the young researchers to formulate hypotheses independently.
-The learning effect can be checked using a set of questions for the respective experiments (knowledge check as a PDF for download or online).
+In addition to the necessary materials, the instructions include the exact steps to be taken and interesting facts about the principles behind the effects to be observed.
+There are also videos of the experiments that can be used for demonstration purposes in class – either in advance as instructions or afterwards to check the results.
+A research protocol helps young researchers to formulate their own hypotheses.
+The learning effect can be checked using a set of questions on the respective experiments (knowledge check available for download as a PDF or online).

-The teaching materials for the experiments are available to download as a PDF version or can be answered online (as a desktop version).
-The teaching materials supplement already established product deliveries in schools participating in the EU school programme.
+The teaching materials for the experiments are available for download as PDF files or can be answered online (as a desktop version).
+The teaching materials supplement existing product deliveries to schools participating in the EU school programme.

-Healthy eating goes to school - videos for children
+Healthy eating catches on in schools – videos for children

 automatically translated